gsagnol/picos/doc/intro.rst

 and to be able to solve it with several *different solvers*.
 Multidimensional and matrix variables are handled in a natural fashion, which makes it painless to formulate a SDP or a SOCP.
-This is very useful to quickly implement some models and test their validity on simple examples.
+This is very useful for educational purposes, and to quickly implement some models and test their validity on simple examples.

 Furthermore, with PICOS you can take advantage of the python programming language to read and write data, construct a list of constraints by using python list comprehensions,